 A cryptocurrency can be defined as secure, decentralized, and global digital money made possible via peer-to-peer and blockchain technologies.
 Let’s now break down this definition:

 Secure means a cryptocurrency cannot be counterfeited or double-spent.
 It is also nearly impossible to hack its system, which uses advanced and complex cryptography or encryption techniques to secure its network, and hence, we have the name crypto.

 Decentralized means that no central authority or an intermediary, such as a government or a bank, controls or manages the system that runs cryptocurrencies.

 Digital money means it doesn’t have physical equivalence and it only exist online.
 It is essentially a digital code stored securely in a type of distributed public ledger called the blockchain.

 Blockchain is the base under which any cryptocurrency stands.
 The blockchain is a distributed public database or ledger that records and stores all crypto transactions and balances.

-The blockchain is distributed to all the participants running and connecting to the blockchain network that help users transact securely.
+The blockchain is distributed to all the participants running and connecting to the blockchain network that helps users transact securely.
 This property of distribution makes the entire system both secure and decentralized.
 For further info, read: What is blockchain?

 Examples of cryptocurrencies

 After launching the first cryptocurrency, Bitcoin, in 2009, many other cryptocurrencies followed suit.
 Today, thousands of cryptocurrencies exist on the market, bought and sold online every day.

 Bitcoin is the most popular, the most traded, and the most valuable in terms of market cap.
 The second most valuable cryptocurrency is Ether operating on the Ethuerem blockchain and network.
 Other examples include Salona (Sol), Cardano (ADA) Binance Coin (BNB), and Polkadot (DOT).

 Be aware that some cryptocurrencies exist for the sole purpose of scamming investors.
 You should always research the project and read about its whitepaper, developers, and purpose of existence.
 Always ask the crypto community and read user reviews on social media before you commit to buying any cryptocurrency.